timflutre/QLife2025/README.md

-# Genomic prediction for quanti. traits
+# Genomic prediction for quantitative traits

 See the file `genpred.qmd`: